-US Citizens and Eligible Noncitizens – You may apply for financial aid in future years.
+US Citizens, Eligible Noncitizens and students residing in the US without legal citizenship or residency – You may apply for financial aid in future years.
 This request must come in writing from the student directly.

 International students – You must have indicated that you were a financial aid applicant at the time of your admission application and qualified for need-based aid.
 If you did not, you will not be eligible to apply for financial aid at any time during your enrollment unless your citizenship status changes.